Xponent123/Buy_Sell_IIITH/README.md

 ## Project Overview

-This is a dedicated Buy-Sell web application designed exclusively for the IIIT Community, created to circumvent the new Whatscap taxation policy on community buy-sell groups.
+This is a dedicated Buy-Sell web application designed exclusively for the IIIT Community.

 ### Tech Stack
 - **Frontend**: React